GYG-be/gyg-be.github.io/_posts/2024-01-01-GYG-lifeplan-as-code.md

 You might choose a flywhell as the best metaphor for spinning up your own effectiveness energy to power through the changing of habits to improve your life, for yourself, for potential employers, for others who matter to you.
 You start off with what you have and you continually work on accelerating the rotational energy of the flywheel ... if that metaphor doesn't work, maybe you can see yourself winning battles in war ... maybe you metaphor is about constructing a perfect house or climbing the highest peaks in the world ... the important thing is that the metaphor has to work for you, for your personality ... you are going to have to come up with an ongoing cyclic process that works for you continually build up yourself, including during those times when you just don't feel the enthusiasm.

-Process entirely cyclic because you will keep circling back to check-adjust-improve.
+The process implementing a self-improvement lifeplan is entirely cyclic, like the Plan-Do-Check-Act cycle played out a billion times over, because you will keep circling back to check-adjust-improve.
 The ORDER of execution might not matter, but the important thing is to hit all of the points everyday and to execute as well as you can, knowing that no day will will be perfect.
 You will be get better at executing your plan as you continuously keep doing all of the following ten things ... each day.

 1) Know your WHY, continuously work at deepening your spiritual life ... when you fail to deepen your spiritual life, the rootedness of your entire existence become shallower and shallower ...  better knowing that WHY and strengthening the health of your soul is the glue that connects your overall implementation of the whole cycle with your VISION every day ... as you move forward, working on your self-improvement plan will become more prayerful, more meditative, more peaceful.